omarelabed/goeco-app-backend/README.md

 ### If you have everything installed

-Navigate to the project folder (`goeco/`) on the command line and run:
+Run mongodb then navigate to the project folder (`goeco/`) and on the command line and run:

     $ python manage.py runserver